What is “coming out”?

 - We can expand the number of people— family members, friends, colleagues, and clients—who know an LGBTQ person, so it’s a normalized, every day occurrence.

 - We can put a face on the LGBTQ issue—one of the most impactful actions we can take for pushing through LGBTQ legislation.
 (Numerous studies demonstrate that meeting LGBTQ people can effectively sway voters.)

 - We can be a visible minority, who challenges assumptions and stereotypes and give others hope, pride, and role models.

 - We can connect to the resilience and courage of our LGBTQ community.

 - We can advocate for ourselves and others.

-Where can we find resources for both sides of the coming out process?
+Where can I learn more about the coming out process?